 If you are looking for the best experiences in Thailand you might have a problem.
 There are simply so many.
-This beautiful country has many magical traditions, lively cities, gorgeous islands and wonderful nature.
-That means you can choose from many activities and experiences in Thailand which will leave you with best memories for life.
-People don’t say for nothing that Thai people are one of the friendliest people in the world.
-You will enjoy to explore the country, its culture and its beauty.
+That means you can choose from many activities and experiences in Thailand which will leave you with the best memories for life.
+People say for nothing that Thai people are one of the friendliest people in the world.
+During our 10 days in Thailand, we experience best beaches in Krabi, got to know Thai culture, wildlife, and booming cities.

 Thailand was the first Asian country we have visited and it always will be a special country to us.
 If you have never visited any Asian country before, Thailand is a good start and will make it seem easy to travel.